jasperkuperus/gcs-fuse-sync/README.md

 This docker image allows you to mount a Google Cloud Storage bucket and keep that in sync with a local directory.
 This directory is exposed as a volume, so that other containers within the same Kubernetes Pod can easily read and write to the bucket, using the sidecar as a proxy.

-**WARNING**: This implementation only loads the data from GCS the first time.
-All changes you do locally are synced back to GCS, but changes coming from GCS won't be picked up.

 **WARNING**: Use this at your own risk.
 Due to faulty usage, you could overwrite contents in your GCS bucket.
 Always make a backup of your bucket before deploying this.

 ## Background